Growth in the Clean Economy

 Renewable Energy Innovation Fund (REIF) Grants

-Applications for the second round of the Renewable Energy Innovation Fund (REIF) Direct Grants program will open in late August.
-Further details on timing and how to apply will be available on this page in coming weeks.
-Applications will also be opening for the new Clean Tech Enterprise scheme, which will offer to co-fund clean technology research, development and deployment projects.
-Program guidelines and details about how to apply will be on this page from late-August and applications will remain open until funding has been exhausted.
+Applications for the second round of the Renewable Energy Innovation Fund (REIF) Direct Grants program opened on 16 December 2019.
+Applications have also opened for a new Clean Tech co-funding scheme, which will offer to co-fund clean technology research, development and deployment projects.

 REIF Direct Grants

-The new Clean Tech Enterprise scheme will be funded through the REIF and will allow opportunities for the REIF to opportunistically co-fund clean technology research, development and deployment projects.
+The new Clean Tech co-funding scheme will be funded through the REIF and will allow opportunities for the REIF to opportunistically co-fund clean technology research, development and deployment projects.

 Proposals will be required to secure significant additional cash and in-kind contributions from another funding body.
 These could include the Australian Renewable Energy Agency (ARENA), Clean Energy Finance Corporation (CEFC), industry funding or other Commonwealth or (non-ACT) state government funding.